• Skip to primary navigation

 All the ingredients needed to make this recipe with text overlay labels.

 • Pasta - This is the bulk of the dish.
 You can use any pasta you like, or even a mixture of a few if you have lots of little bits in your cupboard.
-You can use wholewheat pasta for added fibre.
+You can use whole wheat pasta for added fiber, like we have.
+You could use protein pasta if you wanted to make this tuna pasta salad with cottage cheese even higher in protein.

 • Tuna - We use tuna in spring water, as that is our personal preference.
 However, you can use tuna in oil instead.

-• Mayo - This is the base of the sauce for the pasta salad and makes it deliciously creamy.
-You can use full fat or light.
+• Cottage cheese - This is the base of the sauce for the cottage cheese tuna pasta salad and makes it deliciously creamy.
+We used fat free to keep it light, but full fat would make it creamier.

-• Greek yoghurt - Instead of just using mayo, we added some fat free Greek yoghurt to make up the other half of the creamy sauce.
-You could use all mayo, or all Greek yogurt if you prefer.
+• Greek yogurt - Instead of using mayo, we added some fat free Greek yogurt to make up the other half of the creamy sauce.
+You could use all cottage cheese, or all Greek yogurt if you prefer.

 • Cucumber - An easy way to add some crunch and lighten up the whole dish.
 We used an English cucumber.

-• Tomato - An easy way to add a pop of colour.
+• Tomato - An easy way to add a pop of color.
 We used cherry tomatoes, however you could dice up a larger tomato.
-Add some extra tomato flavour with some diced sun-dried tomatoes too.
+Add some extra tomato flavor with some diced sun-dried tomatoes too.

 • Sweetcorn - An easy way to give these a little veggie boost.
-You really could add any quick cooking vegetables to these, like peas.
+You really could add any quick cooking vegetables to this, like peas.
+You could add edamame which would be higher in protein.

-• Celery - This adds lots of delicious crunch to the tuna pasta salad, and a slightly salty flavour too.
+• Celery - This adds lots of delicious crunch to the tuna pasta salad, and a slightly salty flavor too.

 • Dill - One of our favourite herbs for a salad.
-So much flavour, and it really lightens up the salad.
-You could swap it for chives, basil, parsley or coriander.
+So much flavor, and it really lightens up the salad.
+You could swap it for chives, basil, parsley or cilantro (coriander leaves).

-• Apple cider vinegar - This helps to lighten up the dressing, and balances out the creaminess of the mayo and yogurt.
+• Apple cider vinegar - This helps to lighten up the dressing, and balances out the creaminess of the cottage cheese and yogurt.

 This is such an easy dish to make, and also an easy dish to adapt.
 Once you have the basic recipe of the tuna, pasta and dressing, then there are so many different vegetables that you can add in.